What is a cornea transplant?

 Frequently asked questions

-Why is cornea transplant performed?
+Why is a cornea transplant performed?

 It is performed in cases where there is a cornea disorder which causes the abnormal entrance of light inside the eye.